SinusBot/docs/docs/tts.md

 If the last command fails, you probably need to install unzip first.
 On Debian/Ubuntu this can be done with `apt install unzip`.

-Afterwards, edit your config.ini ato contain the following:
+Afterwards, edit your `config.ini` to contain the following:

 ```ini
 [TTS]